When should you start toilet training your child?

 - Act interested when other family members use the bathroom.

-Be careful of getting too excited about your child's readiness after he or she shows one or two of these signs.
+Be careful of getting too excited about your child's readiness after they show one or two of these signs.
 A child may be excited about using the potty, only to lose interest very quickly.

 Delays in toilet training